 At StoryLab our interdisciplinary research activities explore how the development and democratisation of new creative technologies can enable more diverse stories to be told in innovative and immersive ways that connect past to future, empower individuals, and impact positively on society.

-We are concerned with the WHAT, HOW and WHY of storytelling in the fourth industrial revolution.
+We are concerned with the WHAT, WHO, HOW and WHY of storytelling in the fourth industrial revolution.
 We operate at the intersection of narrative, form, and impact.
 We interrogate and experiment with new opportunities arising from creative, cultural and technological convergence.

 Multi-modal narratives are a common theme, with novel combinations of art & design, audio, digital media, film, illustration, literature, performance and photography to support investigation, intervention, and knowledge exchange.